autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>OCD</td>
 <td>Obsessive Compulsive Disorder.
-An anxiety disorder, that is characterized by recurrent, time-consuming obsessive or compulsive behaviors that cause distress and/or impairment.
+An anxiety disorder, that is characterized by recurrent, time-consuming obsessive or compulsive behaviors that cause distress.
 The obsessions may be repetitive intrusive images, thoughts, or impulses.</td>
 </tr>
 <tr>
 <td>ODD</td>
-<td>Oppositional Defiant Disorder is a psychiatric behavior disorder that is characterized by aggressiveness and a tendency to purposefully bother and irritate others as a recurrent pattern of negativistic, defiant, disobedient, and hostile behavior.</td>
+<td>Oppositional Defiant Disorder is characterized by aggressiveness and a tendency to purposefully bother and irritate others as a recurrent pattern of negativistic behavior.</td>
 </tr>
 <tr>
 <td>OT</td>